-Certain provisions of our certificate of incorporation and bylaws could discourage, delay or prevent a merger, acquisition or other change in control that stockholders may consider favorable, including transactions by which stockholders might otherwise receive a premium for their shares.
-These provisions also could limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
-Stockholders who wish to participate in these transactions may not have the opportunity to do so.
-In addition, the provisions of Section 203 of the Delaware General Corporation Law also restrict certain business combinations with interested stockholders.
+Certain provisions in our certificate of incorporation and bylaws and Delaware law could discourage, delay or prevent a merger, acquisition or other change in control even if certain shareholders may consider a change of control to be beneficial.
+These provisions could have the effect of making it more difficult for a third party to acquire, or discourage a third party from attempting to acquire, control of the Company without negotiating with our board of directors.
+Such provisions could also limit the price that certain investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
+These provisions, among other things: